-This article includes discussion of idiopathic basal ganglia calcification, Fahr syndrome, symmetrical calcification of the basal ganglia, calcification of the striopallidodentate system, striopallidodentate calcification, pallido dentate calcification, calcification of the carpus striatum and dentate nucleus, idiopathic calcification of cerebral capillaries, familial idiopathic cerebral calcifications, familial calcific dentate-striatal degeneration, familial idiopathic striopallidodentate calcification, familial basal ganglionic calcification, familial idiopathic brain calcification, progressive idiopathic striopallidodentate calcinosis, idiopathic familial brain calcifications, and idiopathic nonarteriosclerotic cerebral calcification.
+This article includes discussion of idiopathic basal ganglia calcification, primary familial basal ganglia calcification, primary familial brain calcification, Fahr disease, Fahr syndrome, symmetrical calcification of the basal ganglia, calcification of the striopallidodentate system, striopallidodentate calcification, pallido dentate calcification, calcification of the corpus striatum and dentate nucleus, idiopathic calcification of cerebral capillaries, familial idiopathic cerebral calcifications, familial calcific dentate-striatal degeneration, familial idiopathic striopallidodentate calcification, familial basal ganglionic calcification, familial idiopathic brain calcification, progressive idiopathic striopallidodentate calcinosis, idiopathic familial brain calcifications, and idiopathic nonarteriosclerotic cerebral calcification.
 The foregoing terms may include synonyms, similar disorders, variations in usage, and abbreviations.

 Historical note and terminology